eyo-chen/gofacto/readme.md

 # Supported ORMs
 ### GORM
-Using `NewConfig` in `gormf` package to configure the database connection
+Using `NewConfig` in `gormf` package to configure the database connection.
 ```go
 factory := gofacto.New(Order{}).
                    WithDB(gormf.NewConfig(db))